NXIVM Leader Held Woman Inside Bedroom for 2 Years, Ex-Lieutenant Testifies

 Prosecutors said Daniela, who they only identified by her first name, and her family moved from Mexico to the U.S. around 2005 after hearing about Raniere and NXIVM.
 The family of six shared a two-bedroom condo in the NXIVM compound in Albany, New York and began to take the group’s self-help curriculum.
 Eventually, Daniela became an “integral part of the NXIVM community,” Salzman said.

-In 2010, Salzman said Raniere told her about Daniela’s inability to lose weight and alleged she was stealing food from her family—and suggested for her to seek “enlightenment” within the confines of her room in the condo.
+In 2010, Salzman said Raniere told her about Daniela’s inability to lose weight and alleged she was stealing food from her family—and suggested that she seek “enlightenment” within the confines of her room in the condo.
 The family initially felt the measure was “extreme but it was a good option because they didn’t know how to handle her anymore,” Saltzman said.

 “Keith told me that she was stealing and that she said she was going to lose weight and instead she gained 40 pounds,” Salzman said.
 “I felt like I had to take on the project because it felt like another test to prove I could be a good mother and help somebody.”